GStreamer/gstreamer/markdown/design/relations.md

             UNLOCK (object1);
 ```

-When only a reference to object2 is held we need to get a handle to the
+When only a reference to object2 is held, we need to get a handle to the
 other object fist so that we can lock it first.
 There is a window where
 we need to release all locks and the relation could be invalid.
 To solve
 this we check the relation after grabbing both locks and retry if the